Do It Yourself

 What Needs a Permit?

-Almost all electrical work requires a permit.
+If you’re doing electrical work in your own home almost all electrical work requires a permit.
 Consult the following chart for answers to the most common permit questions.

 |Job||Description||Permit or not?|